oVirt/ovirt-site/source/sla/external-scheduling-proxy.html.md

 ### Dependencies / Related Features

-This feature is building on the [oVirt sceduler API](oVirtSchedulerAPI) feature.
+This feature is building on the [oVirt scheduler API](Features/oVirtSchedulerAPI) feature.

 ### Documentation / External references